julien6387/supvisors/docs/dashboard.rst

     * Restart.

 The difference is that the process is not started necessarily on the address that displays this page.
-Indeed, **Supvisors** uses the rules of the program (as defined in the rules file) and the deployment strategy selected in the header part to choose a relevant address.
+Indeed, **Supvisors** uses the rules of the program (as defined in the rules file) and the starting strategy selected in the header part to choose a relevant address.

 As previously, a click on the CPU or Memory measures shows detailed statistics about the process.